JaredAdamsCode/PortalChess/P2-Documentation/P2-Scrum-Ceremonies.md

 Met with PO to go through acceptance criteria that we have created Need to add more acceptance criteria for corner cases of using the system, such as logging in with an invalid username/password
-Need to rework class diagram, some of the relationship lines are pointing in the wrong direction Discussed expectations of P2- Should be around 40% done with the user stories Discussed getting server/database system from CSU so we can shared that- need to email her to ask her for this
+Need to rework class diagram, some of the relationship lines are pointing in the wrong direction Discussed expectations of P2- Should be around 40% done with the account stories Discussed getting server/database system from CSU so we can shared that- need to email her to ask her for this

 ## Scrum Session 7  Planning Session 10/13/2020
-Ask PO to clarify -- Tasks for the user stories (or at least for the ones with the highest priority) are missing. in P1 grading<br/><br/>
+Ask PO to clarify -- Tasks for the account stories (or at least for the ones with the highest priority) are missing. in P1 grading<br/><br/>
 Fixed up UML diagram<br/><br/>
 Fixed up Scrum Session document formatting<br/><br/>
 Added Inbox/Notification system epic so all invite/notification tasks fall under this<br/><br/>